jtvaughan/tsukuyomi/README.md

 >     trailing-fields = empty-field | possibly-empty-field COLON trailing-fields

 >     COLON = ':'
->     DOUBLE-QUOTE = '"'
 >     NEWLINE = '\n'

 There are two special [terminals](http://en.wikipedia.org/wiki/Context-free_grammar#Formal_definitions) in the grammar.  `EMPTY` means what it
-says: It is an empty string (no characters).  `TEXT` is any arbitrary string of characters in which every occurrence of `DOUBLE-QUOTE` is escaped by a prefixed backslash ('\').
-(Any character can be escaped with a backslash.)
+says: It is an empty string (no characters).  `TEXT` is any arbitrary string of characters, including whitespace.
+Any character can be escaped with a backslash.
 For example, the string

->     Why is \"Hello, world!\" the universal first program?

-is a valid `TEXT` terminal because every `DOUBLE-QUOTE` is properly escaped.
-When the escapes are removed, the text becomes:

 >     Why is "Hello, world!" the universal first program?

-But

->     I said, "Hello, world!"
+This is why\:
+>     it's easy.

-is not a valid `TEXT` terminal because there are unescaped `DOUBLE-QUOTE`s within the string.
+is a valid `TEXT` terminal.

 Log files may contain comments.
 A comment begins with `@` or `#` and proceeds to the end of the line (that is, up to and